DONA-club/flow/README.md

 **Visualiser** is a temporal repository that makes time visible, queryable, and actionable across human and machine scales.
 It conserves chronological events with microsecond precision while rendering them as intuitive circular interfaces synchronized with natural rhythms.

 The core insight: **every project is a life**.
-Birth, growth, maturity, completion.
+Birth, growth, maturity, transmission.
 Visualiser captures this lifecycle as immutable temporal DNA—enabling teams, stakeholders, and systems to observe the same growth intention from their unique perspectives.

 This is DONA.club's foundational tool for mastering project quality of life through temporal intelligence.